 How to Watch the NBA on Tuesday: TV Channel, Game Times and Odds

-Today's NBA Playoff schedule has two quality competitions on the docket.
-Among those contests is the Miami Heat taking on the New York Knicks.
+Today's NBA Playoff schedule has two exciting matchups on the docket.
+Among those contests is the Philadelphia 76ers taking on the Boston Celtics.

 Catch live NBA games, plus tons of other sports and shows, with a free trial to Fubo!